-Note: As Berkshire Hathaway does not pay dividends, any income that it is received from the remainder of the investments will be used to defray expenses.
+Note: As Berkshire Hathaway does not pay dividends, any income that is received from the remainder of the investments will be used to defray expenses.
 Accordingly, it is unlikely that dividends will be declared by GFL for the foreseeable future).

 LICs have been in existence for a long time as a popular investment instrument for retail Australian investors and SMSFs attributed to the diversification provided across industries and economies.
 Simply put – with one purchase, you can instantly diversify your investments, with your investment in the LIC actively managed by an experienced investment manager at a low cost.

-As the opportunity and attractiveness of buying international shares in Australia has grown since the 1990s and become more widespread through the acceleration of globalisation, LICs have become an attractive “active” investment option for investors without the time (or knowledge) to monitor, manage, and trade multiple (ranging from 10-20 up to 100 for some LICs) direct investments on share markets around the world.
+As the opportunity and attractiveness of buying international shares in Australia have grown since the 1990s and become more widespread through the acceleration of globalisation, LICs have become an attractive “active” investment option for investors without the time (or knowledge) to monitor, manage, and trade multiple (ranging from 10-20 up to 100 for some LICs) direct investments on share markets around the world.

-Global Masters is an Australian Securities Exchange Listed Investment Company (LIC) with an aim for long term investment performance, and capital growth to outpace inflation.
+Global Masters is an Australian Securities Exchange Listed Investment Company (LIC) with an aim for long-term investment performance, and capital growth to outpace inflation.
 We share the goals of our clients, and in turn, our successes as well.

-Who manages the investments in an LIC?
+Who manages the investments in a LIC?

 In essence, LICs operate in a similar way to a managed fund, where a manager is responsible for its investments.
 A key difference is that the fund manager of a LIC can focus primarily on portfolio management, and less on the effects of cash flow due to the close-ended structure of LICs.

 The portfolio of GMF is managed by EC Pohl & Co Pty Ltd which has a highly distinguished funds management investment team.
-The composition and performance of the investment portfolio are monitored by the Board of Directors, which comprises of investment professionals with many years of national, regional and international experience in business, investments, global asset management, and funds management.
+The composition and performance of the investment portfolio are monitored by the Board of Directors, which comprises investment professionals with many years of national, regional and international experience in business, investments, global asset management, and funds management.

 Dr Manny Pohl AM is the Managing Director and major Shareholder of EC Pohl & Co Pty Ltd. Information on the investment manager is available from www.ecpohl.com.